pcingola/NeuralNets/README.md

 - Calculate ranking variuables having missing values
 - Create a shallow RandomForest model having a single tree: it's a crappy model, but you can draw the tree to gain insight into the data.
+- For large datasets, there is no point on always using all the samples to train the model during the explaratory analysis: Just sub-sample your dataset

 ### Ensemble models
 - Bagging: Create many models that are somewhat predictive, but have un-correlated errors.
 When you average all the models, you have `mean(prediction_i + error_i) = mean(prediction_i) + mean(error_i)`.
 The second term tends to zero (errors are uncorrelated with mean 0), so we have a much better predition.